QuantumBreakz/RAG-CHATBOT/INSTRUCTIONS.md

 - Write modular, well-documented code—see module-level READMEs for guidance.
 - Add type annotations and unit tests for new features.
 - Use debug logging and error handling for all external calls (LLM, ChromaDB, file I/O).
 - Keep requirements.txt up to date and minimal.
+Streamlit is included for debugging only.
 - Update this file and module READMEs with any new features or design changes.
+- Use Playwright for frontend integration tests (see `frontend/tests`).

 ---